 Shift #1: CRM becomes the top enabler of digital transformation

 CRM systems are just one category of enterprise software.
 But it’s a big category.
-Gartner advises the CRM market exceeds $50 billion annually and continues to grow at about 16% per annum.
-To maintain that growth rate, CRM software publishers are aligning their technology with other growth markets such as digital transformation.
+Gartner advises this market exceeds $50 billion annually and continues to grow at about 16% per annum.
+To maintain that growth rate, software publishers are aligning their technology with other growth markets such as digital transformation.

-CRM will become the most used technology to power digital transformation, which itself is a part of a business transformation or reinvention strategy that figures out how to leverage digital technologies to lower operational costs, grow revenues and transform products.
+This technology will become the most used application to power digital transformation, which itself is a part of a business transformation or reinvention strategy that figures out how to leverage digital technologies to lower operational costs, grow revenues and transform products.

 CRM lowers operational costs by improving staff productivity, lowering the cost to serve customers and giving customers lower cost channels (virtual agents, self-service portals, knowledgebases) that they prefer.